 3. Complete physical isolation — With this option, different tenants are hosted on dedicated Commvault Storage Clusters (each running their own Hedvig Storage Service and Hedvig Storage Proxies) to provide complete logical and physical separation between tenants: Commvault multitenancy capability: Complete physical isolation.
 The number of clusters does not impact the licensing model.

-For all of these multitenant architectures, each tenant can have unique virtual disks with tenant-specific storage policies, because the Commvault platform supports policies at the virtual disk level.
+For all of these multitenant architectures, each tenant can have unique virtual disks with tenant-specific storage policies, because Commvault Distributed Storage supports policies at the virtual disk level.